Experimental Search for Neutron to Mirror Neutron Oscillations as an Explanation of the Neutron Lifetime Anomaly

-In \citep{Berezhiani:2018eds}, the probability of the $n\rightarrow{n'}$ transformation was only calculated in the region $\Delta{m} >278\,$neV, corresponding to the maximum value of magnetic field used in the Beam Lifetime experiment.
+In \citep{Berezhiani:2018eds}, the probability of the $n\rightarrow{n'}$ transformation was only calculated in the region $\Delta{m} >278\,$neV, above the maximum value of magnetic field used in the Beam Lifetime experiment.
+This is an adiabatic situation as $\Delta{m}$ is not fully offset by the magnetic field.
 Negative values of $\Delta{m}$ are not consistent with the neutron lifetime anomaly.
-To correctly treat lower positive values of $\Delta{m}$, we must account for the non-adiabatic Landau-Zener (LZ) transitions which occur for one neutron polarization where the magnetic field compensates $\mu_{n}B(z)=\Delta{m}$.
-The result of the LZ transitions depends on the initial phase at $t=0$ of the oscillating $(n,n')$ system and on the neutron velocity $v$ distribution.
+The region $\Delta{m} <278\,$neV was not studied due to the intense computational requirements of the calculation in the non-adiabatic regime.
+To correctly treat smaller positive values of $\Delta{m}$, we must account for the non-adiabatic Landau-Zener (LZ) transitions which occur for one neutron polarization where the magnetic potential $\mu_{n}B(z)$ compensates $\Delta{m}$.
+The result of the LZ transitions depends on the initial phase at $t=0$ of the oscillating $(n,n')$ system, the shape of the magnetic field profile, and on the neutron velocity $v$ distribution.

 The time evolution of the density matrix of the $(n,n')$ system is described by the Hamiltonian